sumowll/BD4H-Bootcamp/web/spark-application.md

     labeledPoint
 }
 ```
 Here in above example, we called `sc.broadcast`.
-As indicated by its name this function is used for broadcasting data from driver to works so that workers will not need to copy on demand and waste bandwidth thus slow down the process.
+As indicated by its name this function is used for broadcasting data from driver to workers so that workers will not need to copy on demand and waste bandwidth thus slow down the process.
 It's usage is very simple, call `val broadcasted = sc.broadcast(object)` and use `broadcasted.value` to get original `object` within operations like `map` on RDD.
-Please beaware that such broadcasted object is read only and that there's no synchronization problem.
+Please beaware of the fact that such broadcasted object is read-only.

 # Save
 With data readily available as `RDD[LabeledPoint]`, we can save it into a common format accepted by a lot of machine learning modules, the LibSVM/svmlight format, named after LibSVM/svmlight package.